 1. Does Access Absolutely Need to Be Open to the Public?

 It’s a fair question to ask anytime an action could result in a potential cybersecurity risk.
 While opening ports isn’t an inherent evil, it’s wise to treat any public access point as an extremely high security risk.
 Perform a simple cybersecurity risk assessment.
 Ask yourself: How important is opening a public port key to achieving your goal?
 Who are you trying to share access with?
-Is this something that needs to be open to a wide audience or is this something that only needs to be accessed by a few internal users?
+Is this something that must be accessible to the public, or is it something that only a select group of internal users needs to access?

 If you need to open a resource, perhaps not all of it needs to be available.
 For example, if only specific ports are required to get mission-critical data in and out of a resource, there’s no need to expose everything.
-Specifically, if you’re working with a web-based resource (like HTTP/HTTPS), taking a look at your access and visibility options may be your best bet.
+Specifically, if you’re working with a web-based resource (like HTTP or HTTPS), taking a look at your access and visibility options may be your best bet.

-Nagios XI monitors mission-critical IT infrastructures to ensure optimal performance, including applications, devices, services, operating systems, network protocols and systems metrics.
+Nagios XI monitors mission-critical IT infrastructures to ensure optimal performance, including applications, devices, services, operating systems, network protocols, and system metrics.
 It notifies users of incidents and gives insight into the issue for faster and smarter responses.